tu-delft-library/il-master-thesis-guide/book/2b-create-keyword-search.md

 ## Introduction

 Developing a keyword search strategy is the basis of searching for specific information to use in your research project.
-With a keyword search strategy, you break down your research question into specific parts and translate them into a query that can be used in a database of your choice.
+With a keyword search strategy, you break down your information search question into specific parts and translate them into a query that can be used in a database of your choice.

 When developing keyword searches for an academic database you should combine multiple synonyms with Boolean operators to create a query to search in a database of your choice.
 Following this process step-by-step is crucial to make sure you do a thorough search of all available literature